tklauser/numcpus/README.md

 [![Go Report Card][3]][4]
 [![GoDoc][5]][6]

+Package numcpus provides information about the number of CPU.

-Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.
+It gets the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.

 On Linux, the information is retrieved by reading the corresponding CPU topology files in `/sys/devices/system/cpu`.